bahamas10/sombra/05-skycoder-forum-post/README.md

 - [Frame "e"](assets/frames/usa-frame-301-e.png)

 In the screenshots I added in the letter that corresponds to each tick mark on the heartrate ping animation.
-Looking at in order we can see the message `momentincrime`.
+Looking at it in order we can see the message `"momentincrime"`.

 ### Moment in Crime